MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/securing-privileged-access/securing-privileged-access.md

 If compromised these accounts could potentially cause significant impact to your organization.

-## Why is Securing Privileged Access important?
+## Why securing privileged access is important?

 In most organizations, the security of most or all business assets depends on the integrity of the privileged accounts that administer, manage, and develop information systems.
-Cyber-attackers focus on privileged access to systems like Active Directory to rapidly gain access to all of an organizations targeted data.
+Cyber-attackers focus on privileged access to systems like Active Directory (AD) to rapidly gain access to all of an organizations targeted data.

 Traditional security approaches have focused on the network and firewalls as the primary security perimeter, but the effectiveness of network security has been significantly diminished by two trends: